ncos/pyhdc/README.md

 python3 image2vec/train.py --base_dir ./MVSEC/outdoor_day_1
 ```

+Add `--use-direct-encoding` to the command if you wish to enable 'direct pixel encoding' - where each pixel of the image
+is first converted to a vector and the final image encoding is a result of XOR, permutations and consensus sum
+operations on these vectors.
+This option is slower mainly because the algorithm is implemented in Python, without C backend.

 ## Citation
 If you use any of this code, please cite our publication in Science Robotics ([article](https://robotics.sciencemag.org/content/4/30/eaaw6736)).